ericbulloch/kwmd/concepts/networking.md

 A response at each step can be cached for the higher steps to make lookups even faster.

+Cloud flare has provided the following image which makes this very easy to visualize:

 ### DNS Records

 Here is a list of the different DNS record types: